 - Utpal Banerjee, Reviewing Editor, University of California, Los Angeles, United States

-© 2017, Barrio & Milan
+© 2017, Barrio et al.

-This article is distributed under the terms of the Creative Commons Attribution License permitting unrestricted use and redistribution provided that the original author and source are credited.
+This article is distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use and redistribution provided that the original author and source are credited.

 Downloads (link to download the article as PDF)

 Download citations (links to download the citations from this article in formats compatible with various reference manager tools)

 Open citations (links to open the citations from this article in various online reference manager services)